Tuchsanai/DevTools/GIT/Week02/Lab01/readme.md

 ### Conclusion

 Through these steps, you've created a lab environment that demonstrates the basic workflow of Git, including monitoring file changes with `git status`, staging changes with `git add`, and committing changes with `git commit`.
-This scenario provides hands-on experience with Git, which is crucial for understanding version control in devops and AI/machine learning projects.